chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-http-latency.md

 - Ensure that Kubernetes Version >= 1.17

-**AWS EC2 Access Requirement:**

-- Ensure that SSM agent is installed and running in the target EC2 instance.
+**AWS EC2 Access Requirement:*Ensure that the SSM agent is installed and running in the target EC2 instance.

 - Ensure to create a Kubernetes secret having the AWS Access Key ID and Secret Access Key credentials in the `CHAOS_NAMESPACE`.
-A sample secret file looks like:
+A sample secret file looks like this:

 ```yaml
 apiVersion: v1